Learning non-Gaussian graphical models via Hessian scores and triangular transport: Discussion

 \textbf{High-dimensional models.} To learn the graph of a $d$-dimensional distribution, the \textsc{sing} algorithm computes transport maps with $d$ components and stores $\mathcal{O}(d^2)$ entries for the estimated conditional independence score in memory.
 For high-dimensional datasets, it may not be feasible to jointly estimate the associated graph.
 Instead, neighborhood selection methods identify local dependencies by independently estimating the neighborhood of each node in $\mathcal{G}$, i.e., $\text{Nb}(k,\mathcal{G})$ for $k=1,\dots,d$ such that $\pi(z_{k}|\bm{z}_{-k}) = \pi(z_{k}|\bm{z}_{\text{Nb}(k,\mathcal{G})})$.
 Methods for finding the neighborhood include greedy selection strategies~\citep{bresler2015efficiently} and penalized maximum likelihood estimators~\citep{meinshausen2006high}.
 Future work will consider a neighborhood selection version of the \textsc{sing} algorithm that avoids estimating the global transport map for the joint density; this would reduce the run time and memory required to learn the graph.

 \acks{We would like to acknowledge support for this project from the National Science Foundation (NSF grant IIS-9988642), the Multidisciplinary University Research Program of the Department of Defense (MURI N00014-00-1-0637), and the INRIA associate team Unquestionable.
-RB and YM also acknowledge support from the Department of Energy, Office of Advanced Scientific Computing Research, AEOLUS (Advances in Experimental design, Optimal control, and Learning for Uncertain complex Systems) center.
+We also thank Daniele Bigoni and Teo Price-Broncucia for programming support.
+RB and YM acknowledge support from the Department of Energy, Office of Advanced Scientific Computing Research, AEOLUS (Advances in Experimental design, Optimal control, and Learning for Uncertain complex Systems) center.
 RB acknowledges support from an NSERC PGSD fellowship.
 RM acknowledges Dr.~Dusa McDuff and the Johnson\&Johnson Foundation for support---financial and otherwise---through the Women in STEM2D Scholars Program. }